thimovss/pytsa/README.rst

 PYThon StrictArguments
 ======================

-Simple, human readable decorators to ensure your method abides to it's contract for Python
+Simple, dependency-less, human-readable, fully tested Python decorators to ensure your method abides to its contract

 Install
 -------